Hugh A. Garland

-Hugh Alfred Garland (June 1, 1805 – October 14, 1854) was an American slaveholder, lawyer and politician.
-He served in the Virginia House of Delegates.
+Hugh Alfred Garland (June 1, 1805 – October 14, 1854) was an American lawyer and politician.
+He served in the Virginia House of Delegates in 1833.
 In 1838 to 1841 he served as clerk of the United States House of Representatives.

-Garland was a staunch supporter of slavery in the United States, and he led the defense for Dred Scott's owner, John F. A. Sanford, in the case of Dred Scott v.
+Garland, a slave owner, was a staunch supporter of slavery in the United States, and he led the defense for Dred Scott's owner, John F. A. Sanford, in the case of Dred Scott v.
 Sandford, but died three years before the case was argued before the United States Supreme Court.

 Early life

 Garland was born to Alexander Spotswood Garland and Lucinda Rose on June 1, 1805, in Nelson County, Virginia.
-Lucinda Rose is daughter of Frances Taylor [Madison] Rose, who brother is James Madison.
-He is the father of Confederate Colonel Hugh A. Garland Jr., brother of Landon Garland, the uncle of Confederate Army General Samuel Garland Jr., and the great-nephew of United States Founding Father and fourth President of the United States James Madison.
+Lucinda Rose was the daughter of Frances Taylor [Madison] Rose, whose brother was James Madison.
+He was the father of Confederate Colonel Hugh A. Garland Jr., brother of Landon Garland, the nephew of James Garland of the United States House of Representatives, the cousin of Confederate Army General Samuel Garland Jr., and the great-nephew of United States Founding Father and fourth President of the United States James Madison.

 He was educated at Hampden Sydney College, where he taught briefly.
 During his time at Hampden-Sydney College he delivered an address to the literary societies about the importance of classical education.
 Garland then studied law at the University of Virginia.

 Career

 Garland practiced the law in Boydton, Virginia, where his brother Landon Garland was a professor at Randolph Macon College.
-During that time, Garland's wife, Anne Burwell Garland, ran a female seminary.
+During that time, Garland's wife, Ann Burwell Garland, ran a female seminary.
 The house where they lived and operated the school is still extant.

 In 1833, Garland was elected to the Virginia House of Delegates.
 Later in 1838 to 1841 he served as clerk of the United States House of Representatives, partly because of his staunch support of President Andrew Jackson's anti-bank policies while Garland was in the Virginia legislature.
 In 1839 he published a defense of the Democratic Party in the Democratic Review.

 In September 1840, Garland addressed a meeting of Democrats in Groton, Connecticut, and attacked abolitionists.
 After this he was known as the champion of the "Northern Man with Southern feelings."
 In 1845 he delivered an oration commemorating Andrew Jackson in Petersburg, Virginia, where he was practicing law.

 Changing fortunes following law practice in Petersburg, Virginia, led to a move in 1847 to St. Louis, where he was a lawyer for Dred Scott's owner.
 He and Lyman Decatur Norris were retained by the pro-slavery owner, Irene Emerson.